kevinrae001/kevinrae001.github.io/_projects/campervan/index.md

 ## Summary

-This project documents a campervan conversion build with an emphasis on robust mechanical design, clean integration, and practical service access.
+This project documents a campervan conversion build with an emphasis on livability and reliability.

 **Quick facts :**
 - **Vehicle:** 1999 GMC Savana 3500 extended